mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

+This post touches some problems with traditional email logins in mobile apps and suggests a different approach to handle login without requiring the user to enter any password.

-This post is not very technical.
+The post is not very technical.
 Other than occasionally mentioning "client / server" it doesn't talk about any specific framework / language.
 Instead, it tries to explain the overall flow and behaviour of passwordless login in mobile apps.

 I might add some additional framework specific code examples later but for now it's mostly ideas.